Copywriting is a misleading word. If you’ve ever sat down to write an email, it’s likely you wrote what looked right or “felt” creative.

 You might not always have new products/services.
 And that’s okay.
 But what you can do is introduce new ways to position your offer.
 For example, if you’re running an apparel brand, you don’t have to promote new items; you can announce a “new” clearance sale.

-Here’s an example of a campaign I made using Increase Product Sales:
+Here’s an example of a campaign I made using our onsite campaign builder:

 Don’t forget: if it’s new, tell your customers.
 They might not know otherwise.